theolivenbaum/resin/README.md

 ## Supports any scoring scheme
 To support the default tf-idf scoring scheme Resin stores term counts.
 Resin supports any scoring scheme and also gives you the ability to store additional document/sentence/token meta-data your model might need (up-coming feature in RC4).
 That data will be delivered to you neatly as a field on the document posting.
 In your custom IScoringScheme you then base your per-document posting calculations on that instead of just the term count.

+## Or don't score
+If you skip the scoring, i.e. create a searcher without a scorer, then Resin is a auto-indexing key-value store, where keys are strings and values are strings, numbers or dates.

 ## Fast at indexing and querying
 In many scenarios Resin is already faster than the [market leader](https://lucenenet.apache.org/) when it comes down to querying and indexing speed, making it a [in-many-scenarios-fastest](https://github.com/kreeben/resin/wiki/Lucene-vs-Resin-1.0-RC2) information retrieval system on the .net plaform and certainly a good choice if you're on dotnet core being there is no real alternative.